sgdrewry/BioAssess/README.md

-Now, we can assess biodiversity using BioAssess.
+Now, we can assess biodiversity using the BioAssess package.

+We need to filter the data to ensure all species including in the polygon are accurate.
+For this, we will use the function filter_biodiversitydata.
+This function combines CoordinateCleaner's clean_coordinates function with some additional filtering options.

+We will generate an information sheet for the polygon, which will include details about all species found within the defined area.